 Trending...

-VENICE, Italy - Californer -- "The Tide," a thought-provoking new exhibit by researchers Mat Travizano and Marco Bressan, pre-opens today at the 19th International Architecture Exhibition of La Biennale di Venezia curated by Carlo Ratti.
-Located across the Arsenale and the Giardini della Biennale, the installation offers a unique window into the perspectives of young generations worldwide, exploring their feelings about the rapidly changing urban landscapes they are inheriting.
-The Exhibition runs from May 10th through November 23rd, 2025.
+VENICE, Italy - Californer -- "The Tide," a thought-provoking new project by researchers Mat Travizano and Marco Bressan at Biennale Architettura 2025 in Venice, offers a unique window into the perspectives of young generations worldwide, exploring their feelings about the rapidly changing urban landscapes they are inheriting.
+The Exhibition running from May 10th through November 23rd, 2025 is located across the Arsenale and the Giardini della Biennale.

 Visitors to "The Tide" will encounter an environment dynamically reflecting global youth sentiment, sourced ethically and interpreted artistically.
 The project fosters intergenerational dialogue, helping younger generations participate in decisions shaping their future.
 "The Tide" confronts the misconception of youth disengagement by bringing their hopes and fears to the forefront—amplifying them to decision-makers and society.